rahul-gharat/dronahq-docs/docs/reference-connectors/postgresql.md

 PostgreSQL stands as an open-source object-relational database system, providing a secure environment for storing and efficiently managing diverse data workloads.

+## Configuring Connector

-## Pre-requisite
+### Pre-requisite

-1. Authentication Credentials:
+1. Authentication Credentials to connect to your postgres instance.
+You will need either of the below two credentials option:
    - PostgreSQL database username and password.
    - AWS IAM authentication (for AWS-hosted PostgreSQL databases).